top of page

 Franklin Global's mission is deeply informed by the experiences, values, struggles, and accomplishments of John's father, his mother, Aurelia Whittington Franklin, a librarian, his grandfather, Buck Colbert Franklin, an attorney whose law office was destroyed in the infamous Tulsa Massacre of 1921, and other forebears, including an educator, civil rights leaders, farmers, and a former slave.
 Their stories underlie Franklin Global's foundational commitment to helping its clients interpret and navigate the struggle of equality facing all people, and to illuminating how the African American experience has shaped and continues to shape the Americas.

-There is greater thirst today for more knowledge about the African American journey and issues of equality throughout the Americas.
+There is greater thirst today for more knowledge about the African American, Native American journey and issues of equality throughout the Americas.
 Racial disparities still abound.
 Racism continues to destroy the lives and livelihoods of far too many people through criminal injustice, lack of healthcare, under-employment, inadequate education, immigration policies, poor housing, etc. Too many of us have been taught too little or only curated parts of our shared history with African American, Asian American and Latinx cultures.
 Many individuals and organizations are realizing they need to access to more resources – deeper expertise, information and analyses –to gain a deeper perspective about the evolving African American journey in order to advance in our challenging times.

 That journey of greater awareness, understanding and connection is a pathway Franklin Global is uniquely qualified to illuminate and pave for its clients.